a-bautista/csharp-api-net6/README.md

 `docker network create sample`

-- Start the mongo image in the same network as the catalog
+- Start the mongo image in the same network as the catalog.
+First is the name of the image, in this case it is mongo and the second name is the actual image that yuou will use.

 `docker run -d --rm --name mongo -p 27017:27017 -v mongodbdata:/data/db --network=nettutorial mongo`

+`docker run -d --rm --name mongodbmylibrary -p 27010:27017 -v mongodbdata:/data/db --network=mylibrary mongo`

 - Start the catalog

 `docker run -it --rm -p 8085:80 -e MongoDbSettings:Host=mongo --network=nettutorial catalog:v3`

+`docker run -it --rm -p 8085:80 -e MongoDbSettings:Host=mongodbmylibrary --network=mylibrary mylibrary:v2`

+`docker run -it --rm -p 8085:80 -e MongoDbSettings:Host=mongodbmylibrary -e MongoDbSettings:Port=27017 --network=mylibrary mylibrary:v3`

 - Create the image for docker hub, so Kubernetes can use it